muzir/softwareLabs/README.md

 # Spring Projects Tutorials
-All these projects are blogged at https://muzir.github.i, please check each project's README file to get more information.
+All these projects are blogged at https://muzir.github.i0.
+Please check each project's README file to get more information.